Key Takeaways

 What Are Low GI Fruits?

-Low-glycemic index (low GI) fruits contain less fructose (a naturally occurring sugar found in fruits) compared to others types or fruit juice.
-They are rich in fiber, which slows down digestion and decreases the risk of “peaks and valleys” in your bloodstream.
+Low-glycemic index (low GI) fruits contain less fructose (a naturally occurring sugar found in fruits) than other types of fruit.
+These low-sugar fruits are rich in fiber, which slows down digestion and decreases the risk of “peaks and valleys” in your bloodstream.

 It isn’t just people living with type 2 diabetes who need to keep an eye on blood sugar.
 Frequent swings in your blood sugar levels can leave you feeling exhausted, both physically and mentally, and even set you up for insulin resistance.
-Including low-GI foods in your weekly meal plan can help promote stable blood sugars throughout the day.
+Including fruits low on the glycemic index list in your weekly meal plan can help promote stable blood sugar throughout the day.

-The high fiber content also contributes to bathroom regularity, a lower risk of heart disease and certain cancers, may reduce cholesterol, and support satiety.
+The high fiber content also contributes to bathroom regularity, a lower risk of heart disease and certain cancers, may reduce cholesterol, and support satiety.1

 9 Low-Glycemic Index Fruits You Should Consider

 Low GI fruits are assigned a score of 55 or less.
-The following GI scores have been pulled from the University of Sydney database, a USDA-recognized institution for GI research.4,5
+The following GI scores have been pulled from the University of Sydney database, a USDA-recognized institution for GI research.2, 3

 1. Oranges (GI: 45)

-Oranges also contain calcium, an important mineral to maintain healthy bones, dentition, and nerve function6
+Oranges also contain calcium, an essential mineral to maintain healthy bones, dentition, and nerve function.4

 2. Apples (GI: 36)

 Potassium is an electrolyte that contributes to muscle contractions throughout the body and regulates your heartbeat.
-It is also involved in the metabolization of carbohydrates.
+It is also involved in metabolizing carbohydrates.5

 3. Berries (GI: 28-40)